Kołbiel

-Kołbiel is a village in Otwock County, Masovian Voivodeship, in east-central Poland.
+Kołbiel (to 1986 known as Stara Wieś Pierwsza (Old Village First)) is a village in Otwock County, Masovian Voivodeship, in east-central Poland.
 It is the seat of the gmina (administrative district) called Gmina Kołbiel.
+In 1532, Kołbiel was granted city rights by Sigismund I Old, King of Poland.
+Kołbiel lost its city status in 1869 by tsarist decree.

 Transport

 The village lies at the intersection of expressway S17 and national road 50 (future A50 motorway).